How Heavy Is 3 Kilograms

 • Q: How do I accurately measure 3 kilograms?
 A: Use a kitchen scale or a balance scale calibrated in kilograms.
 For larger quantities, industrial scales might be necessary.
 Accuracy depends on the precision of the measuring instrument.

 • Q: Can I use a bathroom scale to measure 3 kilograms?
 A: Yes, many bathroom scales can measure in kilograms, and it might suffice for approximating 3 kg.
-However, for precise measurements, dedicated kitchen or laboratory scales are preferable.
+Still, for precise measurements, dedicated kitchen or laboratory scales are preferable.

 • Q: What are some everyday objects that weigh approximately 3 kilograms?
 A: Besides those already mentioned, you might consider a large bag of potatoes, a small microwave oven, or a bag of pet food.
 The exact weight varies between brands and sizes.